Where to buy ducklings or ducks for your backyard or small farm

 Pros:

-• You can drive to pick up your ducklings or ducks;
+- You can drive to pick up your ducklings or ducks;

-• Support local animal rescue operations.
+- Support the efforts of local animal rescue operations.

 Cons:

-• There may not be a rescue operation near you.
+- There may not be a rescue operation near you.

 Option 5: Individuals in your area (backyard poultry keepers)

 Weeks after our purchase, our ducklings started to develop their sex-linked vocalizations.
 That was when we realized we’d mistakenly gone home with three males and one female.
 Oops.
+As you now know from reading the information earlier in this chapter, that male-to-female ratio is the inverse of the ideal ratio you’d want in a backyard flock, assuming you want any males at all.

 In case you don’t know, this is the very opposite of the ideal ratio you’d want in a backyard flock, assuming you want any males at all.
 (See: Should I get male or female ducks or both?)